-I am writing to let you know that I will retire as CEO of Hospice Halifax in late November 2021.
+I am writing to let you know that I will retire as CEO of Hospice Halifax in November 2021.

 My time as CEO has been exciting and rewarding, and I am so proud to have played a role in building, opening and running the province’s first hospice.
 The timing is right for both me and for Hospice Halifax as we look to our next goals to grow the organization and serve our community’s growing needs.